ValleysEnduro/Dev2/README.md

 Capstone event management application built using Django framework.

 ### Warning
 Ensure you follow all laws and codes of practice in your country when processing personal and sensitive data if you decide to use this repo in your project.
 Security should be your top priority.
 I am not responsible if you have a breach.
+Finally, the Django admin takes getitng use to, its brilliant at what it does but don't expect a pretty interface.

 ### Maintenance Status
 This is an open source project and I'm a complete noob, it is not a maintained product.
 There is probably better ways of doing things but I will try to keep it up to date.
 I welcome contributions from the wider community.
 If you're interested, please get in touch.